 The Gift of Trust

-(Please listen to Rod’s story of trust by clicking the white play button at the top of this post.
+(Please listen to Rod’s story by clicking the white play button at the top of this post.
 You can read the transcript of the story below.)

 I do have many hats I wear and titles but ultimately and just organically, I’m nothing more than a child of God.
 I want to share a story with you about Brandon.
 I’ll give you a little background on just where I come from.
 I was a 14 year methamphetamine addict and got radically born again in a dope motel in East Dallas.
 I wound up going to a place called Teen Challenge for 13 months.
 And it was a very disciplined discipleship program for those that had problems with addictions.
 And so after 13 months there, I went to a place called Christ For The Nations.
 Getting towards the end of my three year period there, I met a girl named Tracy.
 I’m a single dad with two girls going to Bible school, nothing but Bible school bills, living with my grandmother, driving my grandmother’s car to school and back.
 I’m definitely not a candidate for a bride.
 But God thought different.